meh/smart-referer/README.md

 If the issue isn't solved, like for Disqus, what you can do is whitelist the domain it's going to by setting `extensions.smart-referer.whitelist.to` with a regular expression, for Disqus it would be `disqus\.com$`.

-You can also whitelist when the referer is coming from a certain domain by setting `extensions.smart-referer.whitelist.from`.

-Both contain a list of regular expressions without the `//` delimiters and separated by `[;,\s]+`.

 Toggling smart-referer with [Custom Buttons](https://addons.mozilla.org/en-US/firefox/addon/custom-buttons/?src=search)
 ------------------------------------------------------------------------------------------------------------------------